wthomson/FitHome-docs/ElectricityMonitor.md

 #### 200 Amp
 TBD: We'll know what to use as the project progresses.

-## Energy Monitor
-[CircuitSetup's Split Single Phase Real Time Whole House Energy Meter (v 1.4)](https://circuitsetup.us/index.php/product/split-single-phase-real-time-whole-house-energy-meter-v1-4/) is the breakout board we use.
-This breakout board is based on the [ATM90e32 chip](https://www.microchip.com/wwwproducts/en/atm90e32as).

-Besides the monitor, the breakout board needs a [9V AC Transformer](https://amzn.to/2t7AUro).
-What transformer you use becomes important because there are calibration steps (see the Calibration section below) that require different "numbers" depending on the transformer.
 ## An ESP32
 We are using [the ESP32 DevKit C](https://amzn.to/2JInYgj).
 Another option that looks promising is [Sparkfun's ESP32 Thing](https://www.digikey.com/product-detail/en/sparkfun-electronics/DEV-13907/1568-1444-ND/6419476&).
 The Sparkfun board includes an FTDI FT23x, which at this point is the easiest way to get USB going since ESP32 boards lack a "true" USB interface (grrrrr........)